-Irit Zohar is the collection manager of Beit Margolin Biological Collections, in charge of cataloguing, digitization and conservation of the collections.
+Irit Zohar is the collection manager of the Beit Margolin Biological Collections, in charge of cataloguing, digitization, and conservation of the collections.

-Irit participated in several SYNTHESIS training courses in collections management, and other courses such as fluid preservation course, CETAF shipping workshop, Mobilise training school, and more.
+Irit has participated in several SYNTHESIS trainings in collections management, as well as a fluid preservation course, the CETAF shipping workshop, courses at the Mobilise training school, and more.

-The fish osteological collection include more than 600 skeletons of fish from various habitats: Mediterranean Sea, Red Sea, Freshwater, and the Nile (Egypt).
-This collection is used to identify fish remains recovered from: lacustrine sediments, animals gut contents, and archaeological sites in the southern Levant and South Africa.
-Identification of the fish remains are used to reconstruct species composition from aquatic habitats, and changes in fish communities through time (diversity, speciation, body size, etc.), from the Lower Paleolithic (1.5 MYA) to historical periods.
-Analysis of the fish remains are used to characterize their economic value to past populations; detect past fishing technologies and processing methods.
+The fish osteological collection includes more than 600 skeletons of fish from various habitats: the Mediterranean Sea, Red Sea, freshwater, and the Nile (Egypt).
+This collection is used to identify fish remains recovered from lacustrine sediments, animals gut contents, and archaeological sites in the southern Levant and South Africa.
+Identification of the fish remains helps reconstruct species composition from aquatic habitats, and changes in fish communities through time (diversity, speciation, body size, etc.), from the Lower Paleolithic (1.5 MYA) to historical periods.
+Analysis of the fish remains helps characterize their economic value to past populations, and detect past fishing technologies and processing methods.

 Irit conducted several taphonomical experiments on fish natural death and fish bone survival following burning and cooking (using XRD and FTIR), as well as ethnographic studies on fish exploitation by traditional fishing communities in Panama (central America) and Sinai (Egypt).

-Recent study focus on identifying the the fish isotopic signature (18O/16O; 87Sr/86Sr) as environmental marker of the aquatic habitat in which the fish were captured.
+Recent studies focus on identifying the fish isotopic signature (18O/16O; 87Sr/86Sr) as an environmental marker of the aquatic habitat in which the fish were captured.

+Zohar, I. & Artzy, M. (2019).
 The role of preserved fish: Evidence of fish exploitation, processing and long-term preservation at the Eastern Mediterranean, during the Late Bronze Age (14th-13th Centuries BCE).
-Journal of Archaeological Science: Reports, 23: 900-909
+Journal of Archaeological Science: Reports, 23, 900-909.

+Zohar I. & Cooke, R. (2019).
 The role of dried fish: A multivariate model for identifying fish long-term preservation in the past.
-Journal of Archaeological Science: Reports 26, 101864.
+Journal of Archaeological Science: Reports, 26, 101864.

 Past aquatic environments in the Levant inferred from stable isotope compositions of carbonate and phosphate in fish teeth.
-Past aquatic environments in the Levant inferred from stable isotope compositions of carbonate and phosphate in fish teeth, PLOS ONE 14, e0220390.
+PLOS ONE 14, e0220390.